sherlockq/gatsby-blogsite/src/markdown-pages/thought-about-practices-principles-behind-good-design-part-1.md

 IMO, Low coupling leads to Low Cohesion, High Coupling leads to High Cohesion.
 The target of a good design is to find a balance between moderately low coupling and moderately high cohesion.
 That’s why they come in pairs.

+Incidentally, Coupling is measurable by a formula (see the wiki page below).
+Yet Cohesion measurement is subject to one's judgement about how things are related.

 * [Wiki](https://en.wikipedia.org/wiki/Coupling_(computer_programming))
 * https://stackoverflow.com/questions/3085285/difference-between-cohesion-and-coupling

 ### The Law of Demeter
-Synonym for no chained calling.
+Synonym for no chained invoking.
 It can also decrease the coupling between modules, but not eliminate it.

 ### SOLID
-S: simple class.
+S: Simple class.
 Somehow like high cohesion.

 O: A good example is to migrate switch/if statements into Command Pattern.
 Don’t overdo it.

 L: This one stands.
 I use this rule to check if one class should extend a base class or not.

-I: It’s another version of single responsibility, but it’s about the view from caller/client.
-The interface could be even finer grain than the class.
+I: It’s another version of single responsibility, but it’s from the pespective of caller/client.
+The interface could be even finer-grained than the class.

-D:  Use interfaces.
+D: Use interfaces for both high-level dependency and low-level inheritance.
 And it’s not enough.
-Abstraction is more than just using interface.
-Take it with other principles.
+Abstraction is more than just using interface, it involves extracting fundamental behaviors and hiding details.
+This might be a natural outcome from following all other principles.